Staff in Classics

 O'Rourke, D. (2010) Maxima Roma in Propertius, Virgil, and Gallus.
 The Classical Quarterly, pp. 470-485

-O'Rourke, D. (forthcoming) Infinity, enclosure and false closure in Lucretius' De Rerum Natura.
+O'Rourke, D. (2020) Infinity, enclosure and false closure in Lucretius' De Rerum Natura.
 In: O'Rourke, D. (ed.)
 Approaches to Lucretius: Traditions and Innovations in Reading the De Rerum Natura.
 Cambridge University Press

-O'Rourke, D. (forthcoming) Introduction.
+O'Rourke, D. (2020) Introduction: Approaching Lucretius.
 In: O'Rourke, D. (ed.)
 Approaches to Lucretius: Traditions and Innovations in Reading the De Rerum Natura.
 Cambridge University Press

 O'Rourke, D. and Canevaro, L. (2019) Introduction.
 In: Canevaro, L. and O'Rourke, D. (eds.)
 Didactic Poetry of Greece, Rome and Beyond: Knowledge, Power, Tradition.
 Classical Press of Wales